The sandbox boundary

 Section titled “Profiles”A profile declares the runtime shape: env injection, sandbox identity, network policy, capability lease behavior.
 The shipped profiles are:

 generic— works for any agent.
 Sandboxed, proxy-routed,HTTP_PROXYset.
 The default.codex— tuned for code-generation agents (Claude Code, Codex, Cursor) that need filesystem access to a project directory.
-Allows mounting a workspace path.
+Allows mounting a workspace path.claude-code— tuned for Claude Code with home-directory path masking andsandbox-execconfinement on macOS.

 Custom profiles live in TOML and you can pass them via --config.
 For most workloads, generic is correct and you should reach for a custom profile only when you’ve hit a limit.